-In 2019 we worked closely with the Defence Military Rehabilitation Centre (DMRC) Benevolent Fund, which supports the work of the armed forces new rehabilitation centre at Stanford Hall in Leicestershire.
+In recent years we have worked closely with the Defence Military Rehabilitation Centre (DMRC) Benevolent Fund, which supports the work of the armed forces new rehabilitation centre at Stanford Hall in Leicestershire.

 DMRC is a tri-service organisation with a weekly patient cohort of 120, treating a range of injuries, including significant life changing battlefield disabilities.
 Each and every one of its patients has their own personal stories of their journey through rehabilitation.
 However, they all share one common goal as they climb the rehabilitation mountain and that is maximising their potential for their future.
 From some, that may mean sporting and professional achievements, for others it is simply to be able to live independently or be able to support their families.